 Grading supervisory jobs presented another problem for the NCS program because the Government does not use the FES approach to grade supervisory jobs.
 BLS' original NCS methodology included an experimental approach in which BLS first applied the FES to sampled supervisory positions and then added additional factor points for the level of supervision.
 OPM classifiers believed this experimental approach would not yield the correct grade level and suggested a new approach based on the highest level of work supervised.
-Under the new approach, BLS would grade the highest level of work supervised using the appropriate fourfactor leveling guide, not the supervisory job itself, and then add one grade for a first-level supervisor, two grades for a second-level supervisor, and three grades for a third-level supervisor.
-BLS and OPM have completed work on developing this procedure, and BLS is now using the new procedures in its ongoing surveys.
-However, the data available for this report were not processed using the new approach.
+Under the new approach, BLS would grade the highest level of work supervised using the appropriate four-factor leveling guide, not the supervisory job itself, and then add one grade for a first-level supervisor, two grades for a second-level supervisor, and three grades for a third-level supervisor.
+BLS used the new approach for the first time this year and we attribute much of the increase in pay gaps to the new method for grading sampled supervisory jobs, especially in the